firstcontributions/first-contributions/README.md

 ```
 git rebase upstream/master
 ```
-Here you're merging the public repository you'd fetched with your master branch.
+Here you're merging the public repository with your master branch.
 Your local machine's master branch is now up-to-date.
-Now, if you push your master branch to your fork, your GitHub fork will also have the changes:
+Lastly, if you push your master branch to your fork, your GitHub fork will also have the changes:
 ```
 git push origin master
 ```
 Notice here you're pushing to the remote named origin.

-At this point, your repositories are all up-to-date.
+At this point, all your repositories are up-to-date.
+Well done!
+You should do this, everytime you're GitHub repo tells you that you are a few commits behind.

 ## Tutorials Using Other Tools